 I’ve always been fascinated by the possibility to capture some planets with a cheap webcam.
 As you can see, I can rely on an entry-level setup that consists in a Sky-Watcher 130/900 telescope on an EQ2 mount.
 In my experience, mount is as fundamental as the telescope itself, probably much more: as you can see… Continue reading The beauty of Saturn seen from a very common webcam

 Many environmentalists are sure that renewable energy would save the planet from disaster.
 Just yesterday I heard from Science Club on BBC that we should deploy giant solar panels in order to capture all the energy we need from the Sun and say goodbye to pollution, global warming and well drillings throughout the Earth.

+Here is Jupiter as seen using a Skywatcher 130/900 telescope, an EQ2 mount, and a Logitech c270 webcam.
 I used the usual procedure which consists of shooting a video, then processing the best frames with Registax, and finally applying wavelet sharpening filters (together to other Photoshop tuning).
 With a bit of imagination you can see… Continue reading Chronicles of a fiasco

 With this post I begin a series of articles covering the issue of image and video quality assessment through both objective and subjective methods.
 Where possible, I will also attach a little piece of Matlab code in order to show a possible implementation of the suggested algorithms.